vmware-archive/chaperone/docs/setup.md

 ### Setup the DE /etc/hosts with the CVM IP address

 For each Chaperone tool to be deployed, you need a DNS resolvable address for chaperone servers.
-Where cannnot obtain one, just add an line in the DE /etc/hosts file with the following:
+In case you cannot obtain one, just add an line in the /etc/hosts file within the DE server with the following:

 ```
 CDS_IP_ADDRESS chaperone-ui.corp.local chaperone-admin-ui.corp.local